giorgapost/wordsearch-package/README.md

 # Java package to search for words in ASCII files
-This package implements a system which searches for some given words into a large number of text files, and returns all the locations where they were found.
+The `wordsearch` package implements a system which searches for some given words into multiple text files, and returns all the locations where they were found.

 > **Note**
 > As 'word' is defined every sequence of characters separated with one or more spaces or the following punctuation symbols: